Banesco: History

 The internactonalization process started in 1992–1993, with the founding of the bank in Panama and in Puerto Rico, each one with an international operating license.
 Since then, its presence on international banking markets has increased and reached the United States (only in Florida), Panama, Dominican Republic, Colombia and Spain.
-It has been considered to grown even bigger in Latin America.
+It has been considered to grow even bigger in Latin America.